 Praise be to Allah.

-The from the general meaning of the Qur’aanic verses it appears that he was a Prophet.
+From the general meaning of the Quranic verses, it appears that Al-Khidr was a prophet.

-Shaykh al-Shanqeeti (may Allaah have mercy on him) said in his commentary on the aayah (interpretation of the meaning)
+Shaykh al-Shanqiti (may Allah have mercy on him) said in his commentary on the verse (interpretation of the meaning):

-“But it may be understood from some aayahs that the mercy mentioned here was the mercy of Prophethood, and that this knowledge which came from Allaah was the knowledge of revelation (wahy)… It is known that mercy and the bestowal of knowledge from Allaah is more general and comes in more ways than via Prophethood.
+“But it may be understood from some verses that the mercy mentioned here was the mercy of prophethood, and that this knowledge which came from Allah was the knowledge of revelation.
+It is known that mercy and the bestowal of knowledge from Allah is more general and comes in more ways than via prophethood.
 The fact that something general exists does not necessarily imply that something more specific exists, as is well known.
-One of the indications that the mercy and knowledge with which Allaah blessed His slave al-Khidr came by way of Prophethood and revelation is the aayah (interpretation of the meaning):
+One of the indications that the mercy and knowledge with which Allah blessed His slave al-Khidr came by way of prophethood and revelation is the verse (interpretation of the meaning):

 And he said: